 If you want to run sessions on marine conservation in schools, then we can provide you with training, support and resources to help you.
-We DBS check all our education volunteers and our Education Team can provide all sorts of top tips from years in classrooms or running interactive sessions outdoors.
+We DBS check all of our volunteers running face-to-face sessions, and our education team can provide all sorts of top tips from years in classrooms or running interactive sessions outdoors.

 Help at a beach clean or citizen science project